Pharmally scandal: Detentions

 Arrests orders against Pharmally officials as well as former presidential adviser Michael Yang who has been linked to the company for failing to attend investigation hearings by the Senate in September 2021.
 The Pharmally officials were Mohit Dargani, Twinkle Dargani, Krizle Grace Mago, Justine Garado, and Linconn Ong.
 These officials later attended the subsequent hearings.

 Mohit and Twinkle Dargani on October 19, 2021, were cited for contempt allegedly for refusing to cooperate with the probe.
-They did not made any appearance in the Senate's probe after the order for their arrest was released.
-Lao was also ordered to be arrested for skipping hearings despite being obliged to.
+They did not make any appearance at the Senate probe after the order for their arrest was released.
+Lao was also ordered arrested for skipping hearings despite being obliged to.

-Linconn Ong, director of the company, was arrested while he was in residence in September 2021.
+Linconn Ong, director of the company, was arrested while he was in his residence in September 2021.
 He was detained at the Office of the Sergeant-at-Arms (OSAA) of the Senate.

-Mohit and Twinkle Dargani, were arrested by the OSAA at the Francisco Bangoy International Airport in Davao City as they attempt to leave the country through a chartered flight.
+Mohit and Twinkle Dargani were arrested by the OSAA at Francisco Bangoy International Airport in Davao City while attempting to leave the country through a chartered flight.
 The fact that the arrest took place in President Rodrigo Duterte's hometown was pointed out by acting spokesperson Karlo Nograles as proof the Pharmally officials are not "untouchables" under Duterte's administration contrary to claims of some critics.
 They were also transferred to the Senate's detention facility in Metro Manila.

 Twinkle Dargani reportedly suffered from a "deteriorating mental health condition".
 She also tested positive for COVID-19 while in detention and was temporarily confined at the Philippine General Hospital.
-She was released in January 2022 under humanitarian reasons after she recovered and finished her mandatory quarantine period with the understanding that she would appear in future Senate hearings if obliged.
+She was released in January 2022 for humanitarian reasons after she recovered and finished her mandatory quarantine period with the understanding that she would appear in future Senate hearings if obliged.
 The release was approved by then Senate President Vicente Sotto III.

 Mohit Dargani and Ong were transferred to the Pasay City Jail in November 2021.
-On March 22, 2021, the two requested the Senate to place them under house arrest instead but the request was not granted.
+On March 22, 2021, the two requested the Senate to place them under house arrest but the request was not granted.

-Then Senate President Sotto issued a release order for the Mohit Dargani and Ong on June 2, 2022, to avoid risking being charged for "illegal detention".
+Then Senate President Sotto issued a release order for the Mohit Dargani and Ong on June 2, 2022, to avoid being charged with "illegal detention".